getsentry/sentry-docs/docs/internal/environment.rst

 they provide on their homepage.
 It is an insanely useful package manager for OS X and we will be using it in this guide.

-.. note:: If you would like to have the following services run when you start your machine, follow the instructions that Homebrew provides at the end of running ``install``.

 Redis
 *****